SurefireStudios/booked/readme.txt

 == Description ==

-**Booked** is a modern WordPress appointment booking plugin that has been completely updated for PHP 8.3 and WordPress 6.8.2 compatibility.
+**OverBooked** is a modern WordPress appointment booking plugin that has been completely updated for PHP 8.3 and WordPress 6.8.2 compatibility.
 This version features enhanced security, improved performance, and a streamlined codebase that makes scheduling effortless for both site owners and clients.

 ### 🚀 **What's New in Version 2.5.0**